auth1ery/Byte/README.md

 # byte
-byte is a lightweight interpreted language for simple scripting, rapid prototyping, and educational use. it supports variables, functions, loops, conditionals, buttons, and basic graphics interactions. flexible, and abnormally buggy.
+byte is a lightweight interpreted programming language for simple scripting, rapid prototyping, and educational use. it supports variables, functions, loops, conditionals, buttons, and basic graphics interactions. flexible, and abnormally buggy.

 # how to use